Who I Work With

 As a clinical psychologist, I take on a role that blends classic therapy assessment and intervention with modern perspectives on best practices for executive coaching, career advancement, and developing as a leader.
 This work often looks like having a thinking partner who is able to consider the "bigger picture" rather than getting siloed into only examining your work self vs. home self.

-Many (not all) of the couples I work with aren't in crisis.
-They're two successful and well-intentioned individuals who keep having the same argument, or who have become roommates somewhere along the way.
+Many (not all) of the couples I work with are not in crisis.
+They are two successful and well-intentioned individuals who keep having the same argument, or who have become roommates somewhere along the way.

 Successful long-term relationships require an active choice to stay engaged.
 Life often gets harder and more complicated as time goes on.
 Getting married, moving, new jobs, fertility journeys, kids, many shapes of loss, and just existing in a world that seems to only get more complicated - all create opportunities and challenges.